Kidako moray: Distribution and habitat

 Morays are commonly found in warm-temperature areas like tropical and subtropical seas.
-Specifically, the Kidako moray is widespread throughout the western to central Ocean Pacific area from Taiwan to Polynesia, including Hawaii, and from south Japan and Korea to New-Caledonia.
+Specifically, the Kidako moray is found throughout the western Pacific area from Taiwan to Japan.
 The Kidako moray usually inhabits coral reefs or lagoons.
 They hide in rocky bottoms, but they expose their heads occasionally.
 Some of them also reside in waters up to 400 meters deep, where there is a lower temperature compared to the shallower areas where most of the moray eels inhabit.
 In addition, morays are usually known to be nocturnal; however, observation has discovered that many of them are also diurnal.

 Sometimes, the Kidako moray, which is quite common in some areas in Japan, is used for food.
 It is harvested in some minor commercial fisheries.

-Dietary Habits
+Dietary habits

 The Kidako moray is piscivorous.
 It consumes fish and cephalopods such as octopuses and squids to survive.
 The dietary habits of morays could be divided into two types, piscivory and durophagy.
 Feeding types differ depending on the sharpness of the teeth as well as the shape or size of the jaws.
 The species that have long caniniform teeth are more likely to consume octopus, fish, and crustaceans occasionally.
 On the other hand, species with molariform or short caniniform teeth tend to consume more on crustaceans.

 Taxonomy

 The Kidako moray belongs to the genus called Gymnothorax under the Muraenidae family with other 15 genera, including Anarchias, Channomuraena, Cirrimaxilla, Diaphenchelys, Echidna, Enchelyore, Enchelynassa, Gymnomuraena, Monopenchelys, Muraena, Pseudechidna, Rhinomuraena, Scuticaria, Strophidon, and Uropterygius.
 According to some studies, the Muraenidae family originated 34 to 54 million years ago in the Pacific Ocean.
 There are approximately 200 species of moray eels split across 16 genera globally.
 Some species of moray eels are commonly served as a delicacy in various countries such as Portugal, Japan, and Vietnam.
 Moreover, there are around 122 species under the genus Gymnothorax.
-They are similar to each other but have some different features and characteristics.
-Some of these are G. austrinus, G. berndti, G. conspersus, G. cribroris, G. dorsalis, G. dovii, G. elegans, G. fuscomaculatus, G. gracilicauda, G. isingteena, G. javanicus, G. johnsoni, G. tile, G. nasuta, G. ocellatus, G. punctatofasciatus, G. punctatus, G. reticularis, G. unicolor, and G. vagrans.